x

 “Before you begin your design, understand your user’s journey and needs.
 Pairing the user needs, along with an understanding or mapping of existing metadata (after performing an inventory of information) can help you tailor your taxonomy to fit your user journey.” – XD Adobe

 Every product is designed with a target audience in mind.
 So who are they?
 Why are they using your product?
 And how do you help them easily achieve it?
+Ideally, you should have a UX persona to help you with those questions.
+If you don’t, make sure to watch our video about UX personas and how to create one:

 This principle of putting users first will help you label and organize your content in a manner that is not only great for your customers’ experience, but will also help increase the overall performance of your site.